Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Introduction

-In this work, we propose \emph{Non-Stationary Direct Preference Optimization} (NS-DPO), a novel approach that uses a probabilistic \emph{Dynamic} Bradley-Terry model \citep{cattelan2013dynamic, bong2020nonparametric, tian2023spectral} to account for non-stationary drift in human preferences.
-NS-DPO re-weights each training datapoint by appropriately down-weighting older data with potentially stale preferences and up-weighting more recent ones.
-We empirically show the effectiveness and robustness of NS-DPO compared to stationary approaches, using both synthetic experiments and datasets commonly used for fine-tuning LLMs.
-Our overall approach is summarised in \Cref{fig: summary_NSDPO}. \looseness=-1
+In this work, we propose \emph{Non-Stationary Direct Preference Optimization} (NS-DPO), a novel approach that uses a probabilistic \emph{Dynamic} Bradley-Terry model \citep{cattelan2013dynamic, bong2020nonparametric, tian2023spectral} to account for non-stationary drift in human preferences with just a single additional parameter.
+As we only assume knowledge of the total preference drift and not which specific preferences change over time, NS-DPO re-weights each training datapoint, down-weighting older data with potentially stale preferences and up-weighting more recent ones.
+We empirically show the effectiveness and robustness of NS-DPO compared to stationary approaches.
+Our approach is summarized in \Cref{fig: summary_NSDPO}. \looseness=-1